diedraneous/PacketAnalysis/README.md

 1. Wireshark (https://www.wireshark.org)
-2. <s>Word or Document Editor that can open Word Files<s> PDF Reader
+2. <s>Word or Document Editor that can open Word Files</s> PDF Reader
 3. A want to learn and explore packet analysis

 <br/>